Why $80K–$120K Operators Should Strengthen Foundation Before Scaling: Rushing Costs 8–12 Months of Rebuilding

 Client communication templates

-Capture every email, message, or communication you send regularly.
+Capture every email, message, or communication you send regularly so it’s ready to reuse.

-Template it so new team members use templates instead of asking you what to say.
+Template every recurring email or message so new team members can pull from templates instead of asking you what to say each time.

 Decision frameworks